JasonRowe/KestrelMock/readme.md

 ### 4. `BodyContainsArray`

-- **Description**: Matches requests where the body contains any of the substrings in the array.
+- **Description**: Matches requests where the body contains all of the substrings in the array.
-- **Use Case**: When you want to match requests that contain any of several possible substrings in the body.
+- **Use Case**: When you want to match requests that contain several substrings in the body.
 - **Example**:

 ```